-- Animals you most frequently sighted include seals, whales, musk oxen, reindeer and a variety of birds
+- Animals most frequently sighted include seals, whales, musk oxen, reindeer and a variety of birds

-- You would be very fortunate if you spotted: polar bear, arctic fox, mountain hares, walrus, lemmings and ermine
+- With a favourable wind and more than a little luck, you may spot a polar bear, arctic fox, mountain hares, walrus, lemmings and ermine

 - Hunting is still very important to the locals - both culturally and as a means of subsistence – so wildlife is wary and hard to spot

 Although they resemble bison, these rather strange looking animals are actually very large goats and can weigh up to 900lbs.
 With impressive horns and enormous shaggy coats they are an iconic Arctic species that likes to feed on the rolling tundra in small family groups.